Skip to main content

 Texas Department of Licensing and Regulation (TDLR)Texas Occupations Code Chapters 1301-1305 (Specialty Trades)

-State and Municipal Requirements
+Municipal Bonding Requirements

 Texas does NOT require a state-level general contractor license or bond